-- (3) LOCAL GOVERNMENTS SHALL HAVE PLENARY AND EXCLUSIVE CONTROL OVER LAND USE REGULATIONS OR DECISION WITHIN THEIR JURISDICTIONS, INCLUDING, WITHOUT LIMITATION, REGULATION OF THE SITING, LOCATION OF DEVELOPMENTS ON, AND TYPES AND INTENSITIES OF USES OF LAND WITHIN THEIR JURISDICTIONS.
+- (c) "STATE GOVERNMENT" OR "STATE GOVERNMENT ENTITY" MEANS THE STATE OF COLORADO, INCLUDING ITS REGULATORY AGENCIES OR DIVISIONS THEREOF WITH STATEWIDE JURISDICTION. - (3) LOCAL GOVERNMENTS SHALL HAVE PLENARY AND EXCLUSIVE CONTROL OVER LAND USE REGULATIONS OR DECISIONS WITHIN THEIR JURISDICTIONS, INCLUDING, WITHOUT LIMITATION, REGULATION OF THE SITING, LOCATION OF DEVELOPMENTS ON, AND TYPES AND INTENSITIES OF USES OF LAND WITHIN THEIR JURISDICTIONS.
 A LAND USE REGULATION OR DECISION SHALL HAVE PRIMACY AND PRESUMPTIVE EFFECT OVER A STATE GOVERNMENT ENTITY'S CONFLICTING DETERMINATION, RULE, REGULATION, APPROVAL, PERMIT, OR STATUTE REGARDING THE SAME SITING, LOCATION, AND OPERATIONS OF DEVELOPMENT, OR TYPE OR INTENSITY OF USE OF LAND.
 STATE GOVERNMENT SHALL TAKE NO ACTION ADVERSE TO A LOCAL GOVERNMENT IN RESPONSE TO A LOCAL GOVERNMENT'S DECISION OR AUTHORITY UNDER THIS SECTION. - (4) If a local government approves a land use regulation or decision applicable to a specific parcel or parcels of property, no state government entity may withhold other permits or approvals that may be necessary for the contemplated siting, location, and operations of development on, or type and intensity of use of such property. - (5) THIS SECTION IS SELF-EXECUTING AND SHALL SUPERSEDE CONFLICTING STATE CONSTITUTIONAL, STATUTORY, AND REGULATORY PROVISIONS, TO THE EXTENT THAT SUCH PROVISIONS ADDRESS LAND USE AUTHORITY.